Last Updated on March 12, 2021 by Julia Wilson

-- Contrast radiography (positive contrast cystourethrography) – This procedure involves the administration of a contrast material which coats the wall of the bladder and is injected into the bladder through a catheter and an xray is taken.
+- Contrast radiography (positive contrast cystourethrography) – This procedure involves the administration of a contrast material that coats the wall of the bladder and is injected into the bladder through a catheter and an x-ray is taken.
 The

 - Baseline tests – Will reveal elevated BUN (blood urea nitrogen), creatinine and potassium levels, elevated albumin, decreased sodium levels (hyponatraemia), metabolic acidosis, elevated neutrophils, and increased hematocrit (ratio of the volume of red blood cells to the total volume of blood).

 - Abdominocentesis – A definitive diagnosis is made via abdominocentesis, which is a procedure to remove fluid from the abdomen via a needle.
 The fluid is then evaluated to determine its composition.
 Increased potassium and creatinine are both indicative of a ruptured bladder.